-Dan Simpson is a poet, performer, and producer.
+Dan Simpson is a writer, performer, producer, and educator.
 He makes highly engaging and contemporary work that is popular, smart, and funny.
-His subjects include science and technology; history and place; geek culture and videogames; people and poetry.
+His subjects include science and technology; history and place; art and geek culture; people and poetry.

-Dan has performed around the UK including at Glastonbury Festival, Roundhouse Camden, and at the BBC Fringe Slam.
-He has created four solo stand-up poetry shows for Edinburgh Fringe, and is one half of producing partnership Varjack & Simpson.
-He also hosts and co-produces comedy vs. poetry gig Stand Up & Slam.
-He has performed (poetry) at both a hen party and a death metal gig, and is unharmed.
+Dan has performed around the world including at Glastonbury Festival, Chicago’s Uptown Poetry Slam, Sofar Sounds Auckland, and on BBC Radio.
+He has created five stand-up poetry shows for Edinburgh Fringe, and is the creator and host of tabletop-improv show RPG Quest!.
+He is one half of Anti-Slam-producing partnership Varjack & Simpson, and hosts and co-produces comedy vs. poetry gig Stand Up & Slam.

-A former Canterbury Laureate, Dan's first collection of poetry is Applied Mathematics, published by Burning Eye Books.
-He has had work commissioned by Southbank Centre, Free Word Centre, and Corinium Museum.
-He has been Poet-in-Residence at Waterloo Station for TfL, at Knole House for the National Trust, and Canterbury Roman Museum for the University of Kent.
+A former Canterbury Laureate, Dan's first collection of poetry is Applied Mathematics, published by Burning Eye Books - with second collection Totally Cultured due in 2019.
+He has had work commissioned by Southbank Centre, Free Word Centre, and Corinium Museum, and is a regular chef at The Poetry Takeaway.
+He was Poet-in-Residence at Waterloo Station for TfL, at Knole House for the National Trust, and Canterbury Roman Museum for the University of Kent.

-As an educator, Dan is an enthusiastic and motivating workshop leader.
-He was a Poet Coach on Apples and Snakes' youth slam education project Spoke 'n' Word, and is a regular in primary and secondary schools.
+As an educator, Dan is an enthusiastic and adaptable workshop leader.
+He is the course convenor on ‘Writing for the Spoken Word’ at Canterbury Christ Church University, was a Poet Coach on Apples and Snakes' youth slam Spoke 'n' Word, and is a regular facilitator in primary and secondary schools.
 He also runs creative writing and professional development workshops for adults.